retorquere/zotero-better-bibtex/site/content/installation/preferences/export.md

 Used for drag-and-drop/quick copy using Better BibTeX citation keys.
 In the Zotero "Export" pane, choose `Better BibTeX Quick Copy` as the default export format for quick copy, and choose the desired format for the drag-and-drop citations here.

-In the case of Eta templates, the selected items are available as `it.items`. `<%= JSON.stringify(it.items) %>` will show you the available data on the items.
+In the case of Eta templates, the selected items are available as `it.items`. `&lt;%= JSON.stringify(it.items) %&gt;` will show you the available data on the items.

 Options:

 * LaTeX citation
 * Cite Keys
-* Pandoc citation
+* Eta template
-* Org-mode select link
+* GitBook
 * org-ref citation
 * org-ref v3 citation
+* Org-mode select link
+* Pandoc citation
+* Roam Cite Key
 * RTF Scan marker
-* Roam Cite Key
-* GitBook
 * Zotero select link
-* Eta template
+* nbconvert

 #### LaTeX command